-There were of two million complaints to the Federal Trade Commission about identity theft in 2012.
-This is a 32 percent increase in one year.
+There were of 2.68 million consumers complaints to the Federal Trade Commission about identity theft in 2018.
+This is a decrease from 2017.
 Almost one half of these complaints involve government documents or benefits.
-Florida ranks as the number one state with identity fraud in 2012, with Georgia, Mississippi, Michigan and Louisiana completing the top five.

 One of the reasons Florida is on top of the list is its large elderly population.
 Many seniors prefer to write checks rather than use credit cards.
 Using a gel pen for writing checks will help prevent check fraud, as they cannot be altered.
 Criminals use a process known as check washing.

 Acetone is used to erase the ink on a check, or some other type of chemical, such as benzene, bleach, carbon tetrachloride are just a few.
 These are common ingredients used in various cleaners.
-They can remove greases, oils, waxes and inks, then when the check is dry a new amount and payee can be written in.
+They can remove greases, oils, waxes and inks, then when the check is dry the parson can fill in a new amount.

 Prevent Mail Fraud

 The best way to prevent this problem is to not leave outgoing mail in an unlocked box, but if you must, try to leave it shortly before expected the mail pickup.
 Even when void is written on a check it can still be used to set up an account or to transfer funds.

 A big jump on identity theft involves new account fraud.
 This entails using a victim’s name and as much personal information as the criminal can get to open new charge accounts and get new loans.
 This form of fraud has increased by 50 percent over the past year.

 Another method that has grown is the use of social security numbers, particularly during tax season.
 This accounts for approximately 25 percent of fraud cases.